HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/howtoc4model.md

 @enduml
 ```

 #### Example and generation

-You clone this repo, and open the C1Context.puml.
+You clone [the webshop demo repository](https://github.com/HelmerDenDekker/HelmerDemo.WebShop), and open the C1Context.puml in the .documentation folder.
 If you click on in with the right mouse button -the one at the right if you did not switch them around-, you will get the menu:
 ![Menu in Visual Studio Code](/assets/images/c4model/pumlmenu.png "PlantUML menu in Visual Studio Code")

 ##### Preview